NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Description
 ***********

-Number of days in a year cooling system is unavailable
+Number of days in a year the cooling system is unavailable.

 Created by
 **********